pingcap/docs/faq/migration-tidb-faq.md

 If the output shows low network bandwidth and high bandwidth fluctuations, a large number of retries and EOF errors might appear in each component log.
 In this case, you need to consult your network service provider to improve the network quality.

-If the output of each metric is good, try to update each component version.
-If the problem is still not solved after updating, you can [contact us](https://tidbcommunity.slack.com/archives/CH7TTLL7P).
+If the output of each metric looks good, try to update each component.
+If the problem persists after the updating, you can [contact us](https://tidbcommunity.slack.com/archives/CH7TTLL7P).

 ### If I accidentally import the MySQL user table into TiDB, or forget the password and cannot log in, how to deal with it?